Wall Street Games (WSG) Price Tops $0.0000 on Exchanges

-Wall Street Games (CURRENCY:WSG) traded down 3.7% against the dollar during the 24 hour period ending at 20:00 PM ET on June 24th.
-Wall Street Games has a total market capitalization of $2.97 million and $730,183.00 worth of Wall Street Games was traded on exchanges in the last 24 hours.
-Over the last week, Wall Street Games has traded 17.7% lower against the dollar.
+Wall Street Games (CURRENCY:WSG) traded up 13.9% against the dollar during the 24 hour period ending at 14:00 PM ET on June 26th.
+Wall Street Games has a total market capitalization of $3.23 million and $1.64 million worth of Wall Street Games was traded on exchanges in the last 24 hours.
+Over the last week, Wall Street Games has traded 14.6% lower against the dollar.
 One Wall Street Games coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: